pedrocriado/CryptoRace/README.md

 - **POST /leaderboard/addScore**:
   Registers or Updates users rank.
 (The score that is being ranked is an average of all the best times)
 - **POST /lobby/createLobby**:
-  Creates a lobby with: a list of cryptographs, name of the lobby, player limit, and if the lobby is private or not.
-If the User already created a lobby still active then they will not be able to create another new one.
+  If the user already has an active lobby, they will not be able to create a new one.
+  The new lobby will have the options of:
+  - A list of cryptographs
+  - Name of the lobby
+  - Player limit
+  - Whether the lobby is private or not.
 - **GET /lobby/joinLobby**:
-  when clicking on a open lobby the API will return the lobbyId. if the lobby is private then it will authenticate the password the user gave
+  when clicking on a open lobby, the API will return the 'lobbyId'.
+If the lobby is private, then it will authenticate the password provided by the user.
 - **DELETE /lobby/deleteLobby**:
-  remove the users own lobby
+  remove the user's own lobby